ScottishCovidResponse/data_pipeline_api_cpp/code_generator/README.md

 **generate H5Type for any C++ data class, clang's python binding.**

 Copyright Qingfeng Xia @ UKAEA, 2020

+Note:  This is a personal contribution in the author's non-office hours, driven by personal interest.

-License:  same as RAMP
+License:  BSD 3-clause, the same as all other https://github.com/ScottishCovidResponse projects.

+This code_generator is not a completed project yet, but it will be developed in the author's personal github to be some kind of usefulness.

 ## Tutorial
 Usage:  `h5type_generator.py input_header.h output_header_filename.h  NameSpaceName`